laravel/docs/packages.md

     $value = config('courier.option');

-> {note} You should not define Closures in your configuration files.
+> {note} You should not define closures in your configuration files.
 They can not be serialized correctly when users execute the `config:cache` Artisan command.

 <a name="default-package-configuration"></a>
 #### Default Package Configuration